strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

     type: opentelemetry
 ```

-It is using the service name `my-bridge-otel-service` which will show up in the list of available services in the Jaeger backend UI.
+This example is using `my-bridge-otel-service` as the service name.
+For example if you are using a Jaeger backend, this name will appear in the list of available services in the UI.

 > The service name is specific to the operand you are using in order to group multiple traces together.
 You should use a different service name for any other operand (i.e. Kafka Connect, Kafka MirrorMaker, ...)